openedx/docs.openedx.org/source/community/release_notes/redwood/sidebar_nav.rst

       :align: center

 As the learner advances through the course, the expanded or collapsed state of the sidebar remains the same until the learner changes it.
+See :doc:`/educators/how-tos/sidebar_collapse_expand`.

 Viewing completed and in-progress items
 =======================================